silicondeck/shadcn-cheatsheet/README.md

 ## ✨ What's This?

-The **shadcn/ui Cheat Sheet** is the most comprehensive, interactive reference guide for shadcn/ui components available.
+The **shadcn/ui Cheatsheet** is the most comprehensive, interactive reference guide for shadcn/ui components available.
 Built by developers, for developers, it provides instant access to live component previews, copy-paste ready code snippets, and complete documentation for every shadcn/ui component.

-Whether you're just getting started with shadcn/ui or you're a seasoned developer looking for quick reference, this cheat sheet accelerates your development workflow and helps you build beautiful, accessible interfaces faster.
+Whether you're just getting started with shadcn/ui or you're a seasoned developer looking for quick reference, this Cheatsheet accelerates your development workflow and helps you build beautiful, accessible interfaces faster.

 ---

 ## � Live Demo

-Experience the cheat sheet in action:
+Experience the Cheatsheet in action:

-- **[🔗 Interactive Cheat Sheet](https://shadcnstore.com/cheatsheet)** - Complete component reference with live previews
+- **[🔗 Interactive Cheatsheet](https://shadcnstore.com/cheatsheet)** - Complete component reference with live previews

 > **Note**: Every component includes live previews, usage examples, installation commands, and copy-paste ready code snippets.